 Students in the Human Biology and Society major at UCLA complete an original research project at the intersection of biology and society in just 10 weeks.
 Students in Winter and Spring 2020 completed this project remotely during the COVID19 pandemic, and finished them during some of the largest protests against police violence in US history.
 To view their projects, click here.

-Featured Research: Urban Ecology of LA Mammals
+Featured Research: Environments of Reproduction

 Recently at ISG